isomerpages/moe-stamfordpri/_about-us/School Information/School Rules and Regulations.md

 * Keep homework and anything else that you will need for revision or practice at home.
 * Keep pets.
 * Keep toys or electronic gaming devices.

+### Mobile Device Policy & Prohibited Items

+<u><Strong>Handphone Policy</strong></u><br>
+While we discourage students from bringing mobile devices, we understand that some parents / guardians prefer to have their children carry mobile devices for the convenience of communication and safety, especially children travelling alone on public transport or commuting long distances to school.
+Kindly refer to the points below which are designed to provide students and parents/guardians with guidelines and instructions on the appropriate use of mobile devices during school hours.
+* The mobile device must be labelled with student’s name and class.
+* The mobile device must be switched off and kept out of sight at all times.
+* The use of the mobile device is restricted to before and after-school at the parent waiting area only and/or when permission is granted by a teacher/school staff.
+Restriction on the use of mobile device applies to students during all school activities including excursions, camps and co-curriculum activities.
+* Students will use the mobile devices solely for communication and not for playing games, social media, taking photos or videos, or surfing the internet.
+* The school reserves the right to check on mobile devices.
+* The school will not be responsible for the loss or damage of the mobile device.
+* No mobile devices will be allowed during all assessment and in examination rooms.
+Students are to surrender their mobile devices (in the event they bring it to school on any examination day) to the teacher in the classroom.
+The mobile devices will be returned to the students after all the examinations for that day.
+* Students who fail to abide by the rules will have their mobile devices (including SIM card) confiscated.
+Confiscated mobile devices can only be collected by the student’s parent/guardian.
+* Repeat offenders will be barred from bringing any mobile device to school.

+_Including, but not limited to, mobile phones, tablets, laptops and smart watches._

+<u><strong>Prohibited Items</strong></u>
+* All pupils are not allowed to have in their possession any weapon.
+They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.